Espresso-Aficionados/website/guides/water.md

    i.e. a heavy ion could contribute the same hardness as a light one)
 4. (equation 4) salt ion molarity > hardness equivalents concentration (HE)
    <br>Here we convert the molarity to hardness equivalents concentration (which is based on charge)<br>
-   (because hardness contribution is what we actulaly care about,<br>
+   (because hardness contribution is what we actually care about,<br>
    i.e. we want to know how much CaCO3 gives the _**equivalent hardness**_ as the amount of salt we started with)

 <br>_**Note: Here we start to do each step in reverse, but with the ion in our solute instead of the ion in CaCO3.  **_